Lakshminarayananc/agile-web-development-report/report.md

 This report describes organizing Agile Web Development (AWD) course at Department of Software Systems at Tampere University of Technology in April 2008.

 The course was organized for the first time this year.
 The purpose of this report is to document the experiences from the course and to help decide what to do with the course next year.
-Since the course was novel in many ways, perhaps this report can also benefit other courses.
+Since the course was novel in many ways, teachers of other courses may find this report useful as well.

-In the rest of this report, we describe (a) the educational goals of the course, (b) how the course was structured to achieve those goals, (c) experiences from the actual course implementation, (d) the feedback from students and customers, and finally (e) conclusions and the changes we propose for the next year's course.
+In the rest of this report, we describe (a) the educational goals of the course, (b) how the course was structured to achieve those goals, (c) lecturer's experiences from the course, (d) the feedback from students and customers, and finally (e) conclusions and the changes we propose for the next year's course.

 Educational Goals